FabianMoenkeberg/FabianMoenkeberg.github.io/index.md

   <img width="300" src="/images/Studioline_Photography2_small.jpeg">
 </p>

-Hi, I just finished my PhD in mathematics at EPFL Lausanne.
-I am happy to join Ziemer Ophthalmic Systems AG in February 2021 as software engineer for numerical methods.
+Hi, I am happy to join Ziemer Ophthalmic Systems AG in February 2021 as software engineer for numerical methods.
+In September, I completed my PhD in mathematics at EPFL Lausanne.
 My main areas of expertise include
 * Hyperbolic conservation laws
 * Radial basis functions
 * Scientific programming

 I am interested in the application of mathematical and computational methods to challenging problems from physics and engineering.